ryn1727/Weather-Collector/README.md

 2. Install Ruby v2.2 or greater.

-3. Make sure the following gems are installed: openssl, json, aws/s3, colorize, net/http, time.
+3. Make sure the following gems are installed: openssl, json, aws/s3, and colorize: gem install json openssl colorize aws-s3

 4. Update the credentials file with your Nest, Weather Underground, and S3 object store information.